prestodb/presto/presto-docs/src/main/sphinx/language/types.rst

     .. note::

-        For compatibility reasons decimal literals without explicit type specifier (e.g. ``1.2``) are treated as the values of the ``DOUBLE`` type by default, but this is subject to change in future releases.
-This behavior is controlled by:
+        For compatibility reasons decimal literals without explicit type specifier (e.g. ``1.2``) are treated as values of the ``DOUBLE`` type by default up to version 0.198.
+        After 0.198 they are parsed as DECIMAL.

           - System wide property: ``parse-decimal-literals-as-double``
           - Session wide property: ``parse_decimal_literals_as_double``